Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A statement of your interest in the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

 Here’s an example an effective resume letter:

-I am writing this letter to announce my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-I am highly skilled and knowledgeable [Your field] I am convinced that I would be an ideal candidate for this job.
+I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an extremely skilled and knowledgeable [Your field] I am confident that I will make the ideal choice for this opportunity.

 Thank you for your consideration of my application.
-I am looking forward getting in touch with you.
+I am looking forward to receiving your feedback.

 Sincerely,